List of Top 10 Boomtowns:

 1. Salisbury, Maryland

-A 2018 Realtor.com list of “the next urban powerhouses” lists Salisbury at number one.
+A 2018 Realtor.com list of “the next urban powerhouses” lists Salisbury as number one.
 Salisbury, Maryland is a comparably small town with a population of just 390,091.
 Yet it marks the largest city on Maryland’s eastern shore.

 Salisbury is experiencing a chapter of growth that positions it in a top spot as the next great boomtown in the country.
 The median home price as of 2018 was $309,050 – a number that’s higher than the national median but attracts buyers from more expensive places along the East Coast.

-Reduced tax rates, lower costs of living, and plenty of job opportunities in the area has led the population to more than double in the last five years.
+Reduced tax rates, lower costs of living, and plenty of job opportunities in the area have led the population to more than double in the last five years.
 Part of the attraction is that Salisbury is just a 2.5-hour drive from Washington, D.C.
 New businesses have opened their doors in Salisbury recently, adding to the metro’s bright future.
-The region has almost two-dozen breweries and is a mecca for lovers of craft beer.
+The region has almost two dozen breweries and is a mecca for lovers of craft beer.
 It has all the elements of America’s next great boomtown.